liaochris/occupation-productivity/README.md

 # occupation-productivity
 <h2> Introduction </h2>

-GitHub repository for research on variations in the productivity of occupations.
+GitHub repository for research on variations in the productivity of occupations with UChicago PhD student James Traina.
+For further information please email me (Chris Liao) at chrisliao (at) uchicago (dot) edu.
 <h3> Project Goal </h3>

 The goal of this project is to explore a syptom of Baumol's Cost Disease, which is how much wage changes in one occupation, caused by a productivity increase in that occupation (ie: the introduction of a new technology that makes workers more productive) affects the wage in another occupation.